top of page

 The Nushagak weir projects were started in 2024 as part of BBSRI's Nushagak Chinook Assessment Program.

-We operate two fish counting weirs on the Upper Nushagak and Koktuli Rivers, both major Chinook-producing tributaries of the Nushagak.
+We operate two fish counting weirs on the Upper Nushagak and Koktuli Rivers, both major Chinook-producing tributaries of the Nushagak river system.

 The weirs provide counts of adult salmon migrating upstream to spawn between June 28 and August 15, which covers all of the Chinook run and the majority of the chum and sockeye runs.

-The Upper Nushagak weir site is on the upper reaches of the Nushagak mainstem, almost 200 river miles upriver from Dillingham, AK and just above the confluence of the Chichitnok River.
+The Upper Nushagak weir site is on the upper reaches of the Nushagak mainstem, almost 200 river miles upriver from Dillingham, AK and just above the confluence with the Chichitnok River.

 The Koktuli weir site is on the lower section of the Koktuli River, downstream from where the river splits into its north and south forks and just below the outlet of the Swan River.
 It is approximately 160 river miles from Dillingham.